apace100/origins-docs/docs/types/power_types/attribute_modify_transfer.md

 [Power Type](../power_types.md)

-Transfers the value of an attribute modifier from a specified attribute to a specified class.
+Transfers the value of an attribute modifier from a specified attribute to a specified power class that extends the [`ValueModifyingPower`](https://github.com/apace100/apoli/blob/master/src/main/java/io/github/apace100/apoli/power/ValueModifyingPower.java) super-class.

 Type ID: `origins:attribute_modify_transfer`

+!!! note

+    The name for the power classes uses the pascal-case naming convention.
+One can convert it to snake-case and remove the `*Power` suffix, which will then be the string value that can be used in the `class` field of the power type.

+    (e.g: `ModifyAirSpeedPower` --> `"modify_air_speed`, `ModifyBreakSpeedPower` --> `"modify_break_speed"`, etc.)

 !!! note